 Welcome back to my Monthly family Organising post.
 I’m really enjoying writing these posts, as it also helps me to remember dates and plan ahead to be more organised each month.
 June is one of my favourite months, a month where I think about eating strawberries, playing tennis and having picnics.
-I find it’s often the nicest month of Summer, so I intend to make the most of the good weather and be mostly outdoors organising than indoors!
+I find it’s often the nicest month of Summer, so I intend to make the most of the good weather and be mostly outdoors doing our Summer organising than indoors!

 Father’s Day 16th June – Get organised with a few homemade cards or gifts, you could even get ahead by having the kids do some Father’s Day crafting in half term.
 I have put together some Father’s Day ideas to inspire you.